EperLuo/scDiffusion-X/docs/source/index.rst

 scDiffusion-X documentation
 ==========================================
 Welcome!
-This is the official documentation of scDiffusion-X.
+This is the official documentation of scDiffusion-X. The code repository: `scdiffusion-X github <https://github.com/EperLuo/scDiffusion-X>`_

 Overview
 ---------